One, Two, Three Strikes, He Wins!

 God's Grace

-When others assume our positions, they won’t understand our care methods, too, as they aren’t experiencing your inning in the same way.
+When others assume our positions, they won’t understand our care methods, too, as they aren’t experiencing your inning the same way.
 Each person experiences life differently in a unique and spiritual pull.

 Is the call not to love one another despite our truths?

 Why do we expect perfection from people who have flaws similar to our imperfect selves?
 By submitting to His sufficient grace, the Spirit of God can work through us, and only then do we supply the genuine connection with His presence toward others in our circumstances.
-Sometimes it’s hard to recognize the power source, is it yourself, someone else, or have we let our battery run down far enough for the pure energy of the Holy Spirit to shine through?
+Sometimes it’s hard to recognize the power source.
+Is it yourself, someone else, or have we let our battery run down far enough for the pure energy of the Holy Spirit to shine through?

 No One is Perfect

-No matter how we play our inning, we can mess up; cheat, lie, steal, or win, and God’s shows plan for every bit of the game.
+No matter how we play our inning, we can mess up, cheat, lie, steal, or win, and God's show's plan for every bit of the game.
 He assures us of this truth.
-It will be tough, you may feel broken, and you will lie to yourself, to others, and then submit again to the flesh.
+It will be tough.
+You may feel broken, and you will lie to yourself, to others, and then submit again to the flesh.

-While I’m not sure what part of life’s inning you’re in, the climb, the top of the downward spiral, know this, God wants you to experience Him in your moments.
+While I'm not sure what part of life's inning you're in, the climb, the top of the downward spiral, know this: God wants you to experience Him in your moments.
 He will make it clear sometimes in minutes, months, or even years from now.
-But, when you see how paying attention to the game made you sense God more, He will be all you seek.
+But when you see how paying attention to the game made you sense God more, He will be all you seek.

 You don't know, but no worries God gets it!